Google Translate Disclaimer

 Wildfire Smoke

 The air quality health index (AQHI) is a tool to help you understand local air quality and what it means for your health.
-It is designed to help you make informed decisions to protect your health and the environment by:
+This tool helps you make informed decisions to protect your health and the environment by:

-• adjusting physical activity levels during episodes of increased air pollution; and
+• Adjusting physical activity levels during increased air pollution

-The AQHI provides real-time, and 2 days forecast of air quality and offers suggestions on how you can protect your health when poor air quality levels pose low, moderate, high and very high health risks.
+The AQHI provides real-time, and a 2-day forecast of air quality with recommendations on how you can protect your health when poor air quality levels pose low, moderate, high and very high health risks.

 What does AQHI measure?